Introduction

 Namo tassa bhagavato arahato sammāsambuddhassa

-Introduction to 3.6.11
+Introduction to 3.6.11 Paṭhamasamajīvīsuttaṃ

-How a Couple can Meet again for Many Lives?
+How Can a Couple Meet Again for Many Lives?

 te honti jānipatayo, aññamaññaṃ piyaṃvadā.